-— Michael Long is director of the White House Writers Group and an NRO contributor.
+— Michael Long is a director of the White House Writer’s Group.